M0nica/gatsby-solar-system-workshop/instructions/08_instructions.md

 `
 ```

-In order to render additional content from the planet `.mdx`  outside of the frontmatter at the top of the file we will need to update our query to also query for the `body` of our mdx files.
+In order to render additional content from the planet `.mdx`  outside of the frontmatter at the top of the file we will need:

-We will then be able to use the `MDXRenderer`
+1) to update our query to also query for the `body` of our mdx files.

-to render the body within the planet template.
+2) We will then be able to use the `MDXRenderer` to render the body within the planet template.

  > MDXRenderer is a React component that takes compiled MDX content and renders it.
 You will need to use this if your MDX content is coming from a GraphQL page query or StaticQuery.
 Source: https://www.gatsbyjs.com/plugins/gatsby-plugin-mdx/#mdxrenderer